Why Intelligence Alone Isn’t Enough in Investing

 Uncertainty Invites Complexity

 Markets are unpredictable.
-One minute, the stock market could be hitting new all-time highs and the next minute a pandemic can hit and take stocks down 30% in just a couple of weeks.
+One minute, the stock market could be hitting new all-time highs.
+The next minute a pandemic could hit and take stocks down 30% in just a couple of weeks, only for it to recover in ways that surprise even seasoned investors.

 When conditions get uncomfortable, like during a market correction, investors may look to add layers of complexity in an attempt to “gain control” of the situation.
-But that control is an illusion.
+This might look like abandoning a diversified portfolio to preserve cash, rotating into investments they don’t fully understand or frequently adjusting asset allocations based on market headlines.
+But the perceived control from these changes is an illusion.
 Adding complexity in an attempt to control an uncertain situation rarely improves investment outcomes.

 Simple, well-designed investment approaches tend to work better over time not because they are unsophisticated, but because they are easier to adhere to; especially when markets are volatile.